brson/brson.github.com/_posts/2021-06-08-rust-on-solana.md

   didn't cause us any grief.
 - Setting up a devnet is easy.
 - Solana programs are called "programs", not "smart contracts".
-- The Solana programming model doesn't impose typical "smart contract" abstractions on the implementation; it just gives you a low-level entry point function, a buffer of data for your program to interepret, and an SDK full of tools.
+- The Solana programming model doesn't impose typical smart contract abstractions on the implementation; it just gives you a low-level entry point function, a buffer of data for your program to interepret, and an SDK full of tools.
 No DSLs here.